rseng/pdf-generator/README.md

 | output_dir | Only used when paper_dir is defined, write output papers to this directory. | no | unset |

 **Important** if you set an output directory, the output files will be named based on the markdown basename.
 You should ensure uniqueness of names, even between directories.
+If you don't set an output directory, then the rendered pdfs will go into the same folder where the markdown was found.

 ### Quick Example